ArcaneEngineer/ECS-tutorials/part3.md

 If not familiar, see [ES6 computed property names](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer#computed_property_names).
 It's pretty straightforward. `[COMPONENT.TRANSFORM]` translates to a property name (index) of `0`, `[COMPONENT.MOTION]` to `1`, etc., as per the `COMPONENT` enum array we set up.

+### Archetypes: How they are used

-We have set archetypes up this way (using only numeric indices and no named indices) for good reason: In our component array initialisation and activation phase which we looked at earlier (repeated here),
+We have set up archetypes using only numeric indices, for good reason: In our component array initialisation and activation phase which we looked at earlier (repeated here),

 ```
 // Initialise conditionally depending on each entity's given archetype.